cosmos/ibc-apps/middleware/packet-forward-middleware/docs/integration.md

 existing chain implementation.
 This document is _NOT_ a guide on developing with the Cosmos SDK or ibc-go and makes the assumption that you have some existing codebase for your chain with IBC already enabled.

+The integration steps include the following:
+1. Import the PFM, initialize the PFM Module & Keeper, initialize the store keys and module params, and initialize the Begin/End Block logic and InitGenesis order.
+2. Configure the IBC application stack including the transfer module.
+3. Configuration of additional options such as timeout period, number of retries on timeout, refund timeout period, and fee percentage.

+Integration of the PFM should take approximately 20 minutes.

 ## Example integration of the Packet Forward Middleware

 ```go